dropoff-co/com.dropoff.service.brawndo.client.js/php_README.md

 ### Configuration <a id="configuration"></a>

-You will then have to configure the brawndo instance vi the constructor.
+You will have to configure the brawndo instance via the constructor.

 	$public_key = 'user::91e9b320b0b5d71098d2f6a8919d0b3d5415db4b80d4b553f46580a60119afc8';
 	$private_key = '7f8fee62743d7bb5bf2e79a0438516a18f4a4a4df4d0cfffda26a3b906817482';